 The following information should be considered general guidelines.
 Each child and each family has individual needs.
 We are available to help you in choosing what is best for your child.
 Please call to schedule a telemedicine consultation to review your child's needs and your options.

-These are two useful articles on weighing the risks and choosing what activities you may want to do:
+These are three useful articles on weighing the risks and choosing what activities you may want to do:

 Read this for information from CDC regarding camps.
 Read this from the Maryland FAQs on child care setting (This will give you an idea of safe preventive practices and measures to take in case of infection to guide you camp choices.)